Your hemoglobin A1c levels are one of the most important things to know and to monitor as a diabetic.

 What is a dangerous A1C level?

+Many people want to know, what is a dangerous a1c level?
 It is unclear that a high A1C is dangerous in itself, but may forebode bad things to come.
 The current target A1C level for persons with known diabetes is less than 7.
 Poorly controlled diabetes is 8.0% or above.

 There is a 10% decrease in the relative risk for microvascular complications for every 1% drop in A1C.
 Therefore, flipping the equation would predict a 10% increased risk for every 1% increase above 7.0%.